 Pros/Cons of Local Storage

 The data stored on a local drive can be accessed almost immediately.

 The user does not require an internet connection to access files and documents stored on local drive.
 Meaning users can access files on the go.

 Locally storing your business data means resilience on the on-premise hardware.
 Local threats such as access, hardware corruption, user intervention and theft may have to be considered.

 Cases of Data Loss

 The 2014 JPMorgan Chase data breach was a cyber-attack against the US bank, that was believed to have compromised data associated with over 83 million customer accounts.
 The firm had failed to upgrade one of its servers with 2-step authentication, leaving it open to attacks from hackers.
 Had JPMorgan implemented the dual password security measure, the hackers would’ve found it much more difficult to gain access, and therefore would’ve most likely prevented them from accessing millions of customers confidential data.

 The eBay Cyber Attack

 The online marketplace reported a cyber attack in May 2014, and claimed that hackers got into the company network using the credentials of three corporate employees.
 The hackers had account access for 229 days, in which they were able to make their way into the user database.
 Overall, the hackers exploited names, addresses, dates of birth and even encrypted passwords.

-If you want to find out how we can help you implement efficient and reliable data backup solutions, please feel free to drop us an email at firstname.lastname@example.org, or give us at call on 020 3794 1414.
+Our Tech Team partner with many different backup vendors and use the most suited service to match your business’s requirements.
+If you want to find out how we can help you implement an efficient and reliable data backup solution, please feel free to drop us an email at firstname.lastname@example.org, or give us at call on 020 3794 1414 to discuss this more.